enteocode/node-ttfautohint/README.md

 #### `max: number = 48`

-The minimum font-size to optimize for.
+The maximum font-size to optimize for.

 #### `reference: string`